Updated on October 5th, 2022 by Nathan Parsh

 Given the company’s competitive advantages and recent business performance, we feel that a 6% average annual EPS growth rate is achievable over the next five years.

-Finally, using the annualized dividend of $4.52 per share, Johnson & Johnson currently offers a dividend yield of 2.6%.
-Therefore, total returns are expected as follows:
+Finally, Johnson & Johnson stock has a current dividend yield of 3.0%.
+Therefore, total annual returns are expected as follows:

-Overall, Johnson & Johnson is expected to offer a total annual return of 9.7% through 2027.
-This makes the stock a hold, but not quite a buy as the expected returns are below 10%.
+Overall, Johnson & Johnson is expected to offer a total annual return of 9.6% through 2029.
+This makes the stock a hold as the expected return is below 10%.

 Final Thoughts

-And for good reason: Johnson & Johnson’s diversified business model has allowed the company to endure several recessions and still increase its dividend for the past 60 years.
+For good reason, Johnson & Johnson’s diversified business model has allowed the company to endure several recessions and still increase its dividends for the past 62 years.
 This growth streak is nearly unmatched.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: